ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 ## How to use it?

-**Just Drag and Drop**, That's how to use it.
+**Just Drag and Drop**—that's all there is to it.

-Tray Publisher is nothing different than the regular [publisher](artist_tools_publisher.md) tool.
+Tray Publisher works just like the regular [publisher](artist_tools_publisher.md) tool.
-It implements two additional fields to drag and drop your files you want to publish.
+Unlike collecting exported files from your work scene, it adds extra fields for dragging and dropping the files you want to publish.

 import how_to_use_tray_publisher from './assets/traypublisher/how_to_use_tray_publisher.mp4'